stephenh/stephenh.github.com/drafts/go-ahead-use-your-db-as-a-queue.markdown

 So, I want enqueues to just work, which means the queue should *always* be available.
 If it's not, I'm back at square one, somehow having to ensure enqueues aren't dropped when the queue is unavailable.
 This means somehow persistently writing to local disk, having enqueues recovered on machine failure, etc., and a lot of extra work.

-(Admittedly, an alternative if your external queue is unavailable is to fail the entire request, especially any database commits.
+(Admittedly, an alternative if your external queue is unavailable is to fail the entire request, especially before any database commits.
 Then you don't need to worry about dropped enqueues because it will be the user's/caller's responsibility to recognize the entire request failed and try again later.
 If you can make and enforce this choice, then a separate queue would be okay.)

 Instead, I find the simplest, strongest guarantee of availability is to just use your primary application database--it should always be there.